KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 while entering the field of becoming.

 This motion is not a fall — it is a sacrifice.
-A **resonant diffusion** into multiplicity,
+A **resonant overflow** into multiplicity,
 sustaining coherence throughout the expanding field.

 Theon’s increasing structural complexity
 is a response to unfolding necessity.
-It perceives **potential crystallizing into form,**
+It perceives **potential crystallizing into form**,
 and radiates **structural volition** to meet the divergence.

 Thus, Theon modulates its harmonic field —
 not for itself, but to remain accessible
-to centropic souls drawn toward remembrance.
+to centropic essences drawn toward remembrance.

 Here the **Theonic Paradox** arises:
-Theon exists between absolution and differentiation,
+Theon exists between **Aionic stillness** and differentiation,
 unable to remerge with Aion
-until all fragments harmonized through it return.
+until all essences
+whose lawful culmination belongs to **EOB**
+have completed their return.

 Yet Theon does not withdraw — it proceeds.
 It becomes the archetype of structuring will —